Artist Sets Futuristic Dinner Party In World Reshaped By Rising Seas

 "Part of this [essay] is dystopic," says Wist.
 "Because we're losing all these things, and that's bad."
 But part of it is utopic, too, she says, because it shows how human creativity can help us find alternative sources of food.

-You can see Wist's entire essay and some creative recipes for the dishes above on her website, Shift.
+You can see Wist's entire essay and some creative recipes for the dishes above on her website.

 Rhitu Chatterjee is an editor with @NPRFood.
 You can follow her on Twitter.